We tend to trust what goes on in our brains. After all, if you can’t trust your own brain, what can you trust?

 Next, based on your infraction, identify the rule or assumption that was broken.
 What are the parameters of the rule?
 How does it compel you to think or act?

 Once you have described the rule or assumption, think about where it came from.
 Consider when you acquired this rule, how you learned about it, and what was happening in your life that encouraged you to adopt it.
 What makes you think it’s a good rule to have?

 Now that you have outlined a definition of the rule or assumption and its origins and impact on your life, you can move on to comparing its advantages and disadvantages.
 Every rule or assumption we follow will likely have both advantages and disadvantages.

 The presence of one advantage does not mean the rule or assumption is necessarily a good one, just as the presence of one disadvantage does not automatically make the rule or assumption a bad one.
 This is where you must think critically about how the rule or assumption helps and/or hurts you.

-Finally, you have an opportunity to think about everything you have listed and come up with a potential alternative rule or assumption that would suit you better.
+Finally, you have an opportunity to think about everything you have listed and decide to either accept the rule as it is, throw it out entirely and create a new one, or modify it into a rule that would suit you better.
 This may be a small change or a big modification.

-However you decide to change the rule or assumption, the new version should maximize the advantages of the rule, minimize or limit the disadvantages, or both.
-Consider how you can put this new and improved rule into practice in your daily life.
+If you decide to change the rule or assumption, the new version should maximize the advantages of the rule, minimize or limit the disadvantages, or both.
+Write down this new and improved rule and consider how you can put it into practice in your daily life.

 This is one of the first lessons that participants in cognitive behavioral therapy (CBT) learn – that facts are not opinions.
 As obvious as this seems, it can be difficult to remember and adhere to this fact in your day to day life.